Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 | T2 | community | sandboxed, must clear validator + simulator |
 | T3 | unsigned / local | sandboxed, off by default |

-**[M]** The sandbox must be deterministic — same seed, same match.
-No wall clock, no unseeded randomness, no I/O, no network, no storage.
-Fuel-metered so a card cannot hang the table.
-Working pick: QuickJS compiled to WebAssembly with globals stripped.

-**[M]** For an 8–12 audience, user-authored text and art rendering to children is the sharper risk, and it exists whether or not a card carries script.

 ---